Insight - Shifting goal posts on employment may signal slower Fed rate hikes

 Research at several Fed banks, both published and unpublished, puts the estimate as low as 4.7 percent.

-The possible reasons, according to Fed policy makers and staff, range from a structural downshift in growth, an ageing workforce less likely to job-hop, and the sense that there are many people willing to rejoin the labour force and work for less.
+The possible reasons, according to Fed policy makers and staff, range from a structural downshift in growth, an aging workforce less likely to job-hop, and the sense that there are many people willing to rejoin the labor force and work for less.

-Another explanation is the rise in the number of workers who choose to work part time, which helps lower both labour costs and the unemployment rate.
+Another explanation is the rise in the number of workers who choose to work part time, which helps lower both labor costs and the unemployment rate.

 Many economists now also believe that low inflation expectations are so deeply rooted they act as a cap on wages and prices.